 2. Set the quota (default is in MB, so every 1,000 will be equal to 1GB.
 1,000,000 = 1TB) then Save.
 You can also set up custom warnings if you’d like.

-Now that the dataset has been created, we must create an SMB Share that will be used to access with Time Machine.
+With the dataset created, we must modify the SMB settings. create an SMB Share that will be used to access with Time Machine.

 3. Select Save, and you will receive a prompt to restart the SMB service.
 Select Restart Service.